 - Invite students to meet at least once a term (twice in Autumn term for Part 1), and arrange the meetings.

-- Help students reflect on their academic progress and personal and professional development – discuss work, feedback & marks (using submodular mark screens on RISIS), attendance, careers etc.
+- Help students reflect on their academic progress and personal and professional development – discuss work, feedback & marks (using the Student Progress Dashboard (SPD), and submodular mark screens on RISIS), attendance, careers etc.